-- I. It is the policy of PA Health & Wellness[®] that selective dorsal rhizotomy is medically necessary for children with spastic CP when meeting all of the following: - A. Spastic diplegia, or spastic quadriplegia with no significant ataxia or dystonia; - B. Gross Motor Function Classification System (GMFCS) level II or III; - C. Age > 2 to < 10 years; - D. No significant muscle weakness; - E. Functional and intellectual ability to participate in physical rehabilitation; - F. Failure of or inability to tolerate other conservative treatment (e.g., pharmacotherapy, orthopedic management, physical therapy); - G. No botulinum toxin A injection has been given within the last six months; - H. No orthopedic surgery within the last year; - I. No significant scoliosis; - J. Periventricular leukomalacia (PVL) on MRI with no involvement of the thalamus, basal ganglia or cerebellum; - K. Reimers index < 40%, (i.e., no significant femoral head subluxation on pelvic radiograph.) - II.
-It is the policy of PA Health & Wellness[®] that selective dorsal rhizotomy is not medically necessary for children with spastic hemiplegia, or ataxic or athetoid spasticity.
+- I. It is the policy of health plans affiliated with PA Health & Wellness[®] that selective dorsal rhizotomy is medically necessary for children with spastic CP when meeting all of the following: - A. Spastic diplegia, or spastic quadriplegia with no significant ataxia or dystonia; - B. Gross Motor Function Classification System (GMFCS) level II or III; - C. Age > 2 to < 10 years; - D. No significant muscle weakness; - E. Functional and intellectual ability to participate in physical rehabilitation; - F. Failure of or inability to tolerate other conservative treatment (e.g., pharmacotherapy, orthopedic management, physical therapy); - G. No botulinum toxin A injection has been given within the last 6 months - H. No orthopedic surgery within the last year - I. No significant scoliosis; - J. Periventricular leukomalacia (PVL) on MRI with no involvement of the thalamus, basal ganglia or cerebellum; - K. Reimers index < 40%, (i.e. no significant femoral head subluxation on pelvic radiograph.) - II.
+It is the policy of health plans affiliated with PA Health & Wellness® that selective dorsal rhizotomy is not medically necessary for children with spastic hemiplegia, or ataxic or athetoid spasticity.